Acetaminophen (a-seet-a-MIN-oh-fen), Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Endocet, Magnacet, Percocet, Primalev, Primlev, Roxicet, XoloxThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to acetaminophen or oxycodone.
-You should not use this medicine if you have serious breathing problems (such as severe asthma, hypercarbia, respiratory depression) or paralytic ileus (a serious bowel problem).
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to acetaminophen or oxycodone, or if you have serious breathing problems (such as severe asthma, hypercarbia, respiratory depression) or paralytic ileus.

 How to Use This Medicine

 - Take your medicine as directed.